-Create a digital planner using Affinity Publisher!
-This is my favorite tool for creating digital planners is Affinity Publisher.
-It can be a little challenging to learn because it’s a professional design tool, but the time it takes to learn is worth it and shows in the quality of it’s digital planner that is created.
-In this blog post, I’ll cover some tips for creating digital planners, using Affinity Publisher to make the process even easier.
+It can be a little challenging to learn because it’s a professional design tool, but the time it takes to learn is worth.
+You can totally see the quality of a digital planner that is created with Affinity Publisher.

 Benefits of Creating Your Own Planner